CaptainM777/dicey/README.md

-# Thunder: A Bot for the Tales of Xadia Server
+# Thunder: A Bot for the Tales of Xadia Discord Server

 This bot uses [Geode V2](https://github.com/CaptainM777/geode).